gilmore606/ure/jackson_notes.md

 * We can also tell Jackson that a specific method is a getter for something by using an annotation:  @JsonGetter("fieldName").
 You would only have to do this if you want to use a name that doesn't follow the convention.

+* If you make a method on your class that starts with 'get' Jackson will assume it is a getter for a field, and write whatever that method returns as a part of its standard serialization.
+When it goes to deserialize that object it will barf if it can't find the matching field.
+This means you can't use 'get' prefix for methods that aren't actual getters for a real field on the object.
+Overridden ones that don't use the actual field are fine, as long as the field exists in some parent class.